Guillaume-FAURE/passwordgen-node/README.md

 ```sh
 npm link
 ```
-Warning!: you will probably need to have root permissions to link the programm if you installed node with root permissions. to unlink just use in this repo
+**Warning!** : you will probably need to have root permissions to link the programm if you installed node with root permissions. to unlink just use in this repo
 ```sh
 npm unlink